Showing 238 results for your search phrase, organised below. Use the buttons to filter by content type.

 Dawn joined Streathers in early 2001 and brings to the practice more than 20 years experience in residential conveyancing.
 Having moved to Balham in 1991, Dawn shares her local knowledge and local contacts with her clients to provide a personal service in all her conveyancing transactions....

-/people/patricia-hollings/ - Richard Hargreaves
+/people/dawn-jupp/ - Richard Hargreaves

 Richard qualified as a solicitor in 2018 having trained at Streathers.
 He previously gained several years of experience as a Private Client paralegal.
 Following his qualification, Richard now works within our Private Client and Property departments in the Clapham Office.
 Richard advises on...